mnmlsniper/allure3original/packages/plugin-classic/README.md

 ## Overview

-The plugin generates a classic Allure Report.
+The plugin generates brand new Allure Report with modern design and new features.

 ## Install